NicolasPetton/elbank/README.md

 You will need Emacs 25+.

-- [Install Weboob](http://weboob.org/install) and configure Boobank to fetch your transactions;
+- [Install Weboob](http://weboob.org/install) and run `boobank` configure your bank accounts;

 - Install Elbank (not in Melpa yet);

 - Run `M-x elbank-overview`.

+Note: Make sure to enter your username and password (or an automated script) during the `boobank` setup, so that `boobank` can retrieve transactions without asking for them.
+This is currently required as Elbank will not interactively ask for usernames or passwords.

 ## Usage